 Solar Panels (Optional)

 Like a generator, we’ve never camped with solar panels before either, although Andy has been thinking about it of late.
 There is a huge variety in solar panels from reasonably cheap to really expensive and all price points in between.
+Lots of people recommend getting solar panels from eBay.

 Power Boards and Extension Leads